SchweizerischeBundesbahnen/scion-toolkit/docs/site/scion-components.md

 Provides Angular-based components and directives with a focus on SCION requirements.

-> [!WARNING]
-> `@scion/components` does not support zoneless mode and may not work as expected.
-Support is planned for 2026.

 > [!NOTE]
 > `@scion/components` still requires `@angular/animations`.
 Removal is planned for 2026.